warrengalyen/WebSlinger/README.md

 * Network failures.
 The server gives up because SSL/TLS is expensive on both local and remote system resources (mostly CPU), there is a temporary network condition (just retry the request), or the request is being actively blocked by a firewall (e.g. port blocking for a range of abusive IPs).
 * The server (or client) SSL/TLS certificate is incomplete or does not validate against a known root CA certificate list.
 * The server (or client) SSL/TLS certificate has expired.
 Not much can be done here except completely disable SSL validation.
-* A bug in  exposed due to underlying TLS bugs in PHP.
+* A bug in WebSlinger exposed due to underlying TLS bugs in PHP.
 This is really rare though.

 PHP does not expose much of the underlying SSL/TLS layer to applications when establishing connections, which makes it incredibly difficult to diagnose certain issues with SSL/TLS.
 To diagnose network related problems, use the 'openssl s_client' command line tool from the same host the problematic script is running on.
 Setting the "cafile", "auto_cn_match", and "auto_sni" SSL options may help too.